 3/4 cup BROWN RICE flour 1/4 cup WHITE RICE flour.

 1 tsp. xanthan Gum

 Mix well.
 The xantan gum mixed into your flour makes the mixture stick together so your cake won’t fall apart.
 You can use this ratio as a base for any gluten free cake.
 It’s a good, healthy mix.
 (I grind my own flours and it’s a lot cheaper than buying it.
-I love food mills.
+I love grain mills.
 But that’s another story.)

 OK, all set?
 Here goes:

 - 2 1/2 C Flour- (see above)

 - 1 tsp.
 Salt

 - 4 eggs OR 8 egg whites OR 1 C. egg substitute- your choice-it all works the same.